Hey,

 In Karate and life.

-You see, what every great fighter has understood is that in order to truly evolve you need to constantly keep a playful attitude towards fighting.
+So, what every great fighter has understood, is that in order to truly evolve you need to constantly keep a playful attitude towards fighting.

-But don’t get me wrong here; a fight should never turn into a circus.
+Don’t get me wrong; a fight should never turn into a circus.

 You should definitely keep in mind that your opponent isn’t there to sell you Girl Scout cookies or give you jumping mid-air high-fives.

-But that doesn’t mean you should freeze your mindset.
+But that doesn’t mean you should cement your mindset!

 “Logic will get you from A to Z; imagination will get you everywhere.”